 On your second of 3 days in Brussels, I recommend starting with the Comic Strip Route, the European Quarter and the Cinquantenaire Park.
 After lunch, a walk through the Sacré-Coeur Basilica, the Atomium and the Mini-Europe.

-It starts in full color: the comic strip route
+It starts in full color: the comic book route

 The comic route is a tour of the murals of Belgium's most famous comics, such as Tintin, sound familiar?
 It is an ideal tour to do with children, but also without them.
 I recommend you to buy a map at the tourist office beforehand to make sure you won't get lost and that you will see everything worth seeing.